Visiting Kew Gardens London: A Complete Guide for 2026

 Family Kitchen & Shop

 This is a food court-style option with indoor seating available.
-Options include stone-baked pizza, stuffed potatoes, salads, sandwiches, and of course sausage and mash.
+Options include stone-baked pizza, stuffed potatoes, salads, sandwiches, and, of course, sausage and mash.

 Orangery

 Orangery is a good spot for lunch or grabbing a coffee.
-Offerings include roast chicken; leek, mushroom, and sweet potato pie; quiche and sausage roll.
+Offerings include roast chicken; leek, mushroom, and sweet potato pie; quiche, and sausage roll.
 There is both indoor and outdoor seating available.

 Pavilion Bar and Grill